resheku/my-awesome/README.md

 - [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
 An alternative to Elasticsearch that runs on a few MBs of RAM.
 - [vectordotdev/vector](https://github.com/vectordotdev/vector) - A high-performance observability data pipeline.
 - [wez/wezterm](https://github.com/wez/wezterm) - A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust
+- [windmill-labs/windmill](https://github.com/windmill-labs/windmill) - Windmill: Open-source platform and runtime to turn any scripts into internal apps, integrations and workflows
 - [zellij-org/zellij](https://github.com/zellij-org/zellij) - A terminal workspace with batteries included

 ## SCSS